 - Mobile Development.
 To develop your stock market mobile app, you would require help from Android and iOS developers.
 Your iOS developers will need to be familiar with programming languages such as Java or Swift, and the Android developers will know C# or Kotlin.
 Of course, there are other language options as well; I’ve just included the best examples.

 - Backend Development.
-For your stock trading app development, you will also be required to hire a backend developer.
+For your stock trading app development, you will also be required to hire trading software developers..
 A back end developer is a specialist who deals with server technologies, including software architecture, database management, and software logic.
 The developer uses programming languages such as PHP, Ruby, Python, Net, Java, along with MySQL, SQL, and Oracle to ensure the proper functioning of server and database.
 In simple terms, the backend developer is the one responsible for creating sign-in, alerts, transactions, and other sorts of features.

 During the development phase, apart from the developers, you’ll need a project manager, a graphic designer, and a QA engineer as well.